Chakshita07/Chakshita07/README.md

 I'm a computer science student from Canada.
 At the moment, I am studying computer science at Sheridan College, and during my time there, I am gaining expertise in various programming languages and tools such as C, Java, and HTML/CSS.

-🌱 I’m currently learning: DS in C and Python
+🌱 I’m currently learning: Python & DS in C!

 👯 I'm looking forward to connecting with other developers and learning from their experiences.